-Administrative data related to health insurance claims is extremely powerful for driving improvements in population health to address issues related to cost, quality and outcomes.
-Health care is a data intense industry.
+Administrative data related to health insurance claims is extremely powerful for driving improvements in population health to address issues related to cost, quality, and outcomes.
+Health care is a data-intense industry.
 Information is collected routinely for clinical purposes as part of every health care encounter.
 Health care data is also created for a variety of other purposes, including payment via submitted claims.
-Claims data include information at the patient encounter level regarding diagnoses, treatments and billed and paid amounts.
+Claims data include information at the patient encounter level regarding diagnoses, treatments, and billed and paid amounts.
 Clinical data from electronic health records (EHR) are critical for analyses to improve health care delivery.
-However, the use of claims data can effectively complement EHR data by providing an extremely broad view of a patient’s interactions across the continuum of the health care system, reduce selection bias and provide access to large and diverse samples (Stein et al., 2014).
+However, the use of claims data can effectively complement EHR data by providing an extremely broad view of a patient’s interactions across the continuum of the health care system, reducing selection bias, and providing access to large and diverse samples (Stein et al., 2014).

 Regardless of its importance, there are many challenges with using claims data.
 One challenge related to using claims is assessing data quality and accounting for incomplete or missing data.
 Other challenges include integrating data from multiple sources and developing methods for describing utilization or appropriateness of care (Stein et al, 2014).
 Other technical challenges with creating specific datasets based upon claims data include: